-Pillarization of global agendas
+Initial situation: Silo approach of global agendas

 In 2015, the euphoria surrounding the development of the global agendas only led to limited alignment of the different agreements.
 The agendas are the result of negotiations of different specialist communities with their selective perception of global problems such as sustainability, climate change and urbanization and their own prioritization and terminology.
-Thus, the four agendas require different actions and commitments from different ministries and stakeholders on national and local level to develop nationally appropriate strategies for public investments, capacity development, establishment of data and information systems, development of insurance mechanisms and rules and regulations concerning topics such as land-use and spatial planning.
+Thus, the four agendas require different actions and commitments from different ministries and stakeholders at na-tional and local level to develop nationally appropriate strate-gies for public investments, the training of experts, the establishment of data and information systems, the development of insurance mechanisms and rules and regulations on topics such as land rights and spatial planning.